tutorwithme/style-guide/Ruby.md

 Rails does not support decorators by default.
 We use the [draper](https://github.com/jcasimir/draper) gem to decorate our models.

 What are decorators?
-They are like helper methods wrapped around models (data) that deal with presentation.
-For example if you have a `price` field in a `Course` model, then displaying this value should have the currency next to it, be of exactly 2 decimal places and use a thousand separator when needed.
+They are like helper methods wrapped around models and are used for presentation.
+For example, if you have a `price` field in a `Course` model, then displaying this value should have the currency next to it, be of exactly 2 decimal places and use a thousand separator when needed.
 This type of logic can be done in the model but a decorator is best suited to do this as it deals strictly with formatting.

 How do decorators work?
 Decorators need a model to "decorate."
 A decorator cannot exist without an underlaying model.
 In programming terms, it's basically sub-classing a model class.
 Here's an example: